avantrec/soco-cli/README.md

 sonos wait_until <time>
 ```

-The **`wait <duration>`** action waits for the specified duration before moving on to the next command.
+The **`wait <duration>`** (or **`wait_for`**) action waits for the specified duration before moving on to the next command.
 Do not supply a speaker name.
 This action is useful when, for example, one wants to play audio for a specific period of time, or maintain a speaker grouping for a specific period then ungroup, etc.

 `<duration>` can be **one** of seconds, minutes or hours.
 Floating point values for the duration are acceptable.
 Examples: `wait 10s`, `wait 30m`, `wait 1.5h`.
 (If the s/m/h is omitted, `s` (seconds) is assumed.)
 The time duration formats HH:MM and HH:MM:SS can also be used.
 Examples are `wait 2:30` (waits 2hrs and 30mins), `wait 0:1:25` (waits 1min 25secs).